Xyyy24/Portfolio/Midterm Task 3/README.md

-# Midterm Lab Task 3
+# Midterm Lab Task 3 -  Creating PIVOT TABLE and DASHBOARD
 This portfolio is about creating an interactive Data Science Salary & Job Trends Dashboard using Excel.
 It analyzes job distribution, salary trends by role and company size, and sector-wise employment patterns through pivot tables, charts, slicers, and an optional map for visualization.

 ## Step by Step Process